stormpython/tagcloud/README.md

 ```$ bin/kibana plugin -i tagcloud -u https://github.com/stormpython/tagcloud/archive/master.zip```

 ### Disclosure
 This repo is in its early stages.
-The plugin as it stands is incomplete.
-And there is an outstanding [bug](https://github.com/stormpython/kibana-tag-cloud-plugin/issues/1) that needs to be fixed.
+There is an outstanding [bug](https://github.com/stormpython/kibana-tag-cloud-plugin/issues/1) that needs to be fixed.
 In addition, please note d3-cloud's warning regarding how word clouds are rendered.

 >Note: if a word cannot be placed in any of the positions attempted along the spiral, it is not included in the final word layout.
 This may be addressed in a future release.